ahmadazerichandrabhuana/wdioweb/README.md

    > pageobjects : each file represents individual web pages (including both locators and actions), with exception file 'page.js' as single parent for all other pages
    > testcases   : contains testcases to be executed
    ```
-File `package.json` and `package-lock.json` contains dependecies for the project, which can be initialized using commmand `npm init`.
+File `package.json` and `package-lock.json` contains dependencies for the project, which can be initialized using commmand `npm init`.
 File  `wdio.conf.js` is basic config file for wdio-based automation.